cnsbelirdi/inveon-react-crud/README.md

 * Bootstrap
 * [Mockapi.io](https://www.mockapi.io) for Backend

-I hosted the file by deploying it via [Vercel](https://www.vercel.com).
+I hosted the website by deploying it via [Vercel](https://www.vercel.com).
 You can review and test it by clicking the link below.

 [Live Demo](https://inveon-react-crud.vercel.app)